justinlarson/Learn_Appsec/README.md

   - **Suggested Task**: Walk through Jason's course

 ### Tips for Success
-- **Start Simple**: Focus on these resources first (Burp Suite Academy, OWASP Top 10, Black Hat Python).
+- **Start Simple**: Focus on these resources first (Burp Suite Academy, OWASP Top 10, Learn Python Codecademy or Black Hat Python).
 - **Hands-On Practice**: Set up a local lab (e.g., using Docker or VirtualBox) to test vulnerabilities safely.
 - **Learn Python Early**: Python will help you automate tasks and write custom security tools—start with Codecademy’s course.
 - **Master Git**: Use the GitHub Learning Lab to get comfortable with version control, then track all your work in this repo.